 You could perhaps forgive those in the business community for thinking so.
 On the surface of things, Carpenter’s blueprint was quite simple.
 All you needed was a killer (preferably a big fellow in a mask), a bunch of pretty young teens and a semi-professional production crew who at least knew their arses from their elbows.
 Throw in a relatable setting and a catchy theme and the rest can be pulled out of a genre textbook.

 Unfortunately, it’s not that simple.
 Not only do you need the instincts and resourcefulness of a genius filmmaker, you need everything to fall into place at the right time, which takes not only skill, effort and ingenuity, but a considerable shot of good fortune.
-It’s not every director that can snag three days worth of a cash-strapped Donald Pleasence along with the kind of breakout star who would come to define the genre’s pivotal ‘final girl’ in Jamie Lee Curtis, and cutting the eyes out of a William Shatner mask and spraying it white to forge one of the most iconic villains in the entire genre may be resourceful thinking, but the decision’s lasting legacy is little more than sheer dumb luck.
+It’s not every director who can snag three days worth of a cash-strapped Donald Pleasence along with the kind of breakout star who would come to define the genre’s pivotal ‘final girl’ in Jamie Lee Curtis, and cutting the eyes out of a William Shatner mask and spraying it white to forge one of the most iconic villains in the entire genre may be resourceful thinking, but the decision’s lasting legacy is little more than sheer dumb luck.

 None of the pre-censorship slashers came close to reproducing that kind of magic, although some at least tried to emulate the technical and storytelling elements which made Halloween so engaging.
-In order for a horror to achieve the kind of palpable tension that makes all the killing worthwhile, audiences have to be able to invest in a movie’s characters, regardless of how stereotypical.
+In order for a hohorr to achieve the kind of palpable tension that makes all the killing worthwhile, audiences have to be able to invest in a movie’s characters, regardless of how stereotypical.
 If the writing is bad, then a vulnerable personality will do.
 If the story is peripheral, then a patient build and a well-timed jump scare can make all the difference.

 Made in 1981, Final Exam was released while the slasher was still very much in its infancy, and sticking to Carpenter’s formula was still enough to keep audiences interested.
 Writer and director Jimmy Huston understands that formula but fails to attain the right balance.
 On the one hand, the movie builds steadily, allowing its victims to develop personalities before inevitably meeting their maker.
 The problem is, the movie shows too much restraint, and while our largely elusive killer begins as an unseen fascination, by the third act you feel like grabbing his weapon and showing him just how it’s done.